 United Way's VIP Manager Corps (VMC), delivered with 501 Commons, helps local nonprofits develop and sustain effective volunteer engagement programs and practices.
-Participating organizations will be matched with a VMC Member who will serve approximately 10 hours per week for 15 weeks, with 501 Commons’ support and direction.
-The next session will run from February through May 2018.
+Participating organizations will be matched with a VMC Member who will serve approximately 10 hours per week for the duration of the program, with 501 Commons’ support and direction.
+The next session will run from March through June 2019.
 Agencies must:

 - Commit to four months

 - Develop a group volunteer project, upgrade your recruitment on United Way’s volunteer-connecting website, and refine your volunteer tracking

 - Complete 3-5 other projects, such as designing skills-based volunteer opportunities, streamlining volunteer orientation and training, and increasing volunteer retention.

 Our VMC was a fantastic addition to our team - she was proactive, brought relevant experience, and a new perspective to our program.
 She worked hard, anticipated challenges many volunteer programs face, and spent time getting to know our organization to better understand where she could support and add value to our work.

 501 Commons was a great partner in our efforts to streamline and improve our volunteer recruitment and management.
 Many times nonprofits like ours have limited capacity to manage a volunteer program in the most efficient manner and this program allowed us to create some best practices and protocols that will help us to grow our volunteer program overall.

 Prior to participating with VIP Manager Corps, there were many things that our organization was doing in relation to volunteers, but nothing was documented.
 Now we have a binder full of best practices and protocols specifically for our program.
 In the case of any staff changes, it will be easy for someone new to quickly gain a complete picture of the current program and not have to start over from scratch with the loss of that institutional knowledge.
 Additionally, we have specific and measurable goals to use for reporting and to keep the volunteer program moving forward.